Shariar076/chatbuilder/README.md

 4. Ongoing UI Design: Designing the User Interface for the Instant Try feature.
 5. Initial Prototyping: Completed initial prototyping for the chatbot code generator.
 6. UI Design with Flutter: Ongoing work on designing the UI for visual bot builder using Flutter.

+# Update-3
+1. All the initial functionalities have been decided.
+2. Work on designing the UI is ongoing.
+3. Backend development is almost completed.